The title of this post is a question we first asked back in 2016.

 You can read it here.

-Read on to find out what the top challenges facing hotels in 2018 are.
+Read on to find out what the top challenges facing hotels are!

 Because of Airbnb, Hotels will be Forced to Provide an Experience

-That’s right, two years on and Airbnb are still causing massive disruption within the hotel industry.
+That’s right, Airbnb are still causing massive disruption within the hotel industry.

 Airbnb has changed people’s expectations when it comes to travel.
-For travellers in 2018, a standard hotel room simply won’t do.
+For many travellers today, a standard hotel room simply won’t do.

 Airbnb has caused travellers to expect an increasingly personalised experience.